FloorD/flask-apache-kafka-demo/README.md

    * An Aiven for Apache Kafka service named `demo-kafka` in the project passed as parameter
    * A local folder called `certs` containing the required SSL certificate files required for the connection
    * An environment file `code/kafka-endpoint-conf.py` containing the Aiven for Apache Kafka service endpoints
-   * An Aiven for Opensearch service named `demo-opensearch` in the project passed as parameter
+   * An Aiven for OpenSearch service named `demo-opensearch` in the project passed as parameter
    * An Kafka Connect configuration file `code/opensearch_sink.json` allowing to sink the `pizza-orders` data into an OpenSearch Index

-5. To start the flask app execute
+5. To start the Flask app execute

    ```
    python code/app.py